sureshkumargummadi/Delta-Demo/README.md

 # Delta-Demo
-This is a delta demo
+This is a delta demo.